dergachev/presentations/drupalcon-la-upgrades/README.md

 ## Major upgrade basics

+...

+--end--

+## Major upgrade basics

-There are is no such thing as a basic major upgrade.
+The first rule of major upgrades is there is no such thing as a basic major upgrade.

 --end--